9 Best Study Abroad Credit Cards for Students (2026)

 The very first thing to look at when considering a student credit card to use while studying abroad is whether the card charges foreign transaction fees.
 These fees are charged any time the banks or networks need to convert currency, and they can range from 3% to 5% of every transaction.

-The simplest way to avoid foreign transaction fees is to choose a card that doesn’t charge them at all.
-And that’s not a hard task, given that some of the best student credit cards come without foreign transaction fees (or annual fees, for that matter).
+The simplest way to avoid those annoying foreign transaction fees is to choose a card that doesn’t charge them at all.
+And here’s the good news: many top student credit cards skip these fees—and even annual fees!
+It’s definitely worth taking a look at them.

 If you want a little more bang for your buck, the Discover it® Student Cash Back offers quarterly rotating bonus categories that allow you to earn bonus cash back each activated quarter, subject to a spend cap.
 This is a great way to earn more rewards at places many consumers shop frequently.